Kentcwk26/k_verse/README.md

 📬 Feedback & Contact

 K_Verse uses a structured feedback system to evaluate usability and user experience during development.
-For inquiries or feedback: 📧 kentcwk26@gmail.com
+For any inquiries or feedback please email me : 📧 kentcwk26@gmail.com